learningwala/w/m/content/mihir-cv-july-24.md

 *This includes:*

-Facilitating theatre and outdoor/nature-based experiential learning programs, projects, residential camps, yatra, internships, weekly meetups, and more.
+Facilitating projects, theater and outdoor/nature-based experiential learning programs, residential camps, yatra, internships, weekly meetups, and more.

 With a decade of experience, I consult for a number of learning spaces across India.